This topic describes how to use Realtime Compute for Apache Flink to access source tables and result tables in the Wide Column model in Tablestore.

 In the upper-left corner of the SQL Editor page, click New.

-Fully managed Flink provides various code templates and supports data synchronization.
-Each code template is applicable to specific scenarios and provides code samples and instructions for you.
-You can click a template to learn about the features and related syntax of Flink and implement your business logic.
+Fully managed Flink provides various code templates and data synchronization templates.
+Each code template provides specific scenarios, code samples, and instructions.
+You can click a template to learn about the features and the related syntax of Realtime Compute for Apache Flink and implement your business logic.
 For more information, see Code templates and Data synchronization templates.

 Click Next.

-In the New Draft dialog box, configure the parameters of the draft.
+Configure parameters for the draft.
 The following table describes the parameters.

 Parameter